Bandon School District focuses on a culture of kindness

 “In education, we have a specific definition for it,” she said.
 “It has five facets, defined by targeted behavior, one-sided behavior, behavior happening over time, if there is some sort of power differential in either age or size or social status, and if the behavior continues after adult intervention.”

-Bandon Schools Superintendent Doug Ardiana talks with Wylie O'Donoghue near Ocean Crest Elementary School's "Buddy Bench" Wednesday morning be…
+Bandon Schools Superintendent Doug Ardiana talks with Wylie O'Donoghue near Ocean Crest Elementary School's "Buddy Bench" on a recent morning …

 When asked if BSD has an issue with bullying in its student population, Armistead said no, based on that definition.
 However, there is a problem with conflict.